 Reduce Fan Noise - Industrial

-We reduce fan noise using advanced technology and engineering methods that often provide a much higher noise reduction than common types of solution such as an acoustic enclosure, sound barrier or screen.
+We reduce fan noise using advanced technology and engineering solutions that often provide a much higher noise reduction than common methods such as an acoustic enclosure, sound barrier, silencer or screen.
 Companies can also benefit from large cost savings by selecting our specialist fan noise control techniques instead of common solutions.
-Consequently, our noise abatement methods have proved highly popular, successfully reducing fan noise on numerous extractors, blowers and air / dust extraction systems for many industrial and manufacturing companies throughout the UK.
+Consequently, our noise abatement methods have proved highly popular, successfully reducing fan noise on numerous extractors, blowers and dust extraction systems for many industrial and manufacturing companies throughout the UK.